 - Further details are available through our handbook

 St. Peter's College accepts all students who have completed our application and have applied to the University of Saskatchewan.
-Applications are closed for the 2020/2021 school year.
+Applications are closed for 2021 Fall.
+Applications remain open for Winter 2022.

-Enrolment for the 2021/2022 school year is currently being accepted.
+Enrolment for the 2021/2022 school year is currently being accepted for already accepted students.

-- Class sizes remain small, with most classes ranging between 10 - 20 students.
+- Class sizes remain small, with most classes being below 20 students.

-- St. Peter's College continues to offer their usual services and environment where students can successfully complete their classes
+- St. Peter's College continues to offer its usual services and environment where students can successfully complete their classes

 - The Academic Center of Excellence (ACE) provides regular skill-building sessions that are tailored to each individual's needs.
 These 'ACE' sessions are flexible according to student needs observed throughout the year.

-- Students uncomfortable or unable to return to Campus are able to partially or fully complete their classes through remote-learning as per our hybrid model
+- Students uncomfortable or unable to return to Campus are able to partially or fully complete their classes through remote-learning as per our hybrid model, where offered.

 - Academic or mental health advising is available at a moment's notice through phone, email, video conferencing, and in-person